Devographics/Monorepo/README.md

 -   `cd surveyform`
 -   `pnpm run dev`

-If you run into any issues, make sure your environment is correctly setup (see below).
+If this is your first time running a project, you will run into some issues that need to be fixed by configuring your local environment variables (see below).

+#### Remote vs Local API

+You can run the `results` and `surveyform` project by connecting to our remote production API (https://api.devographics.com/graphql).

+Alternatively, if you want to use local files for the surveys, locales, etc. you will need to run a local copy of the API project (`monorepo/api`) locally as well to load them.
+Once the API is running, you can then point the other apps to it via the `API_URL` env variable.

+Note that even when the API is running locally, you will still need internet access to connect to the databases and load image assets.

 ### 5. Environment Variables Setup

 Each app within `monorepo` needs its own environment variables defined inside a `.env` files (except for `surveyform` and `surveyadmin`, which use a `.env.development.local` file).

-Here are some ways to help with this setup:
+Here are some ways that can help with this setup:

--   You can use the `.env.example` file in each project subdirectory (such as [this one for the surveyform project](https://github.com/Devographics/Monorepo/blob/main/surveyform/.env.example)) as a starting point by pasting its contents into your own `.env` file.
+1. You can use the `.env.example` file in each project subdirectory (such as [this one for the surveyform project](https://github.com/Devographics/Monorepo/blob/main/surveyform/.env.example)) as a starting point by pasting its contents into your own `.env` or `.env.development.local` (for Next.js projects such as `surveyform`) file.
+2. You will need credentials to connect to our MongoDB and Redis staging database.
+You can [ask me (Sacha) on Discord](https://discord.gg/zRDb35jfrt) and I will provide them.
--   When running the app (see next section) you will get error messages indicating which environment variables are required.
+3. When running the app with `pnpm run dev` you will get error messages indicating any remaining missing environment variables.

--   You can also refer to [variables.yml](https://github.com/Devographics/Monorepo/blob/main/shared/helpers/variables.yml) directly and look for variables corresponding to the current app (e.g. `results`).
+You can also refer to [variables.yml](https://github.com/Devographics/Monorepo/blob/main/shared/helpers/variables.yml) directly and look for variables corresponding to the current app (e.g. `results`).

-#### Remote API Mode

-The easiest way to run any client-facing app (`results`, `surveyform`, etc.) is to connect to the remote production API (https://api.devographics.com/graphql).

-In that case, you can just run the app with no other requirements

-#### Local API Mode

-If you want to use local files for the surveys, locales, etc. you will need to run the API (`monorepo/api`) locally as well to load them.
-Once the API is running, you can then point the other apps to it via the `API_URL` env variable.

-Note that even when the API is running locally, you will still need internet access to connect to the databases and load image assets.

 ## Apps